Omentir

-The Physics of Modern B2B Outreach Copywriting
+The B2B Outreach Copywriting Framework banner

 The primary failure point of B2B outreach is the violation of cognitive load.
 Every additional word, adjective, or link you inject into your message increases the mental effort required from the buyer.
 In outbound sales, friction is your greatest enemy.
 If your message demands that a prospect scrolls, clicks external links, or decipher complex corporate speak, you have already lost.